nicinabox/superslides/README.md

 Markup is pretty straightforward.
 At the very least you'll need a `ul` with a container.
 Inside each `li` you're pretty much home free.
 I've included a completely optional `.container`.

-## A note on scaling images
+### A note on scaling images

-Be sure to include the height and width attributes of the images in it's original size!
-These attributes will be removed when it scales the image, but the are needed for original size calculation.
+Be sure to include the height and width attributes of the image in it's original size!
+These attributes will be removed when the slider is initialized, but they are need to quickly and simply calculate the original image dimensions.

     <div id="slides">
       <ul>